openvinotoolkit/openvino/docs/IE_PLUGIN_DG/Plugin.md

 @snippet src/template_plugin.cpp plugin:set_config

 In the snippet above, the `Configuration` class overrides previous configuration values with the new ones.
-All these values are used during hardware-specific graph compilation and execution of inference requests.
+All these values are used during backend specific graph compilation and execution of inference requests.

 > **NOTE**: The function must throw an exception if it receives an unsupported configuration key.